webclinic017/horus/README.md

 ### General
 - SPIKE: Make use of incode documentation
 - Apply performance tips from the rust perf book to the entire codebase
-- Make the whole project representable
-- Create tutorials on how to create a strategy, how to backtest a strategy, and how to run a strategy
+- Make the whole project representable.
+Create tutorials on how to create a strategy, how to backtest a strategy, and how to run a strategy

 ### Backtesting
 - Implement backtesting based on fixed time intervals